FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-news-51.md

 ### Bad Crypto Podcast & The Nifty Show: Decentralized NFT File Storage With Filecoin’s Jonathan Victor

 Jonathan Victor, Head of NFTs at Filecoin, joined the [Bad Crypto Podcast & The Nifty Show](https://www.youtube.com/c/BadCryptoPodcast) to talk about observing the trends of NFTs by seeing the back end of storage.
 The episode jumps into Jonathan’s experience with NFTs and how storage works on IPFS and Filecoin.
-Watch the full episode [here](https://www.youtube.com/watch?v=e2kWxKB8ZWQ)!
+Watch the full episode [on YouTube](https://www.youtube.com/watch?v=e2kWxKB8ZWQ)!

 ## Tools